 Ask me how I know.

 I’ve had really wonderful Christmases.
 And really difficult Christmases too.
-This mom life is hard.
-We struggle with stuff–anxiety, depression, overwhelm, daily stress.
-Life has a way of handing us illness, money troubles, family difficulties, marriage issues, teenage angst and December hits and we suddenly feel this pressure to flip a switch into happy, Christmas elf mode.
+We all struggle sometimes with things like anxiety, depression, overwhelm, daily stress.
+We were never promised “easy” and life is full of illness, money troubles, family difficulties, marriage issues, teenage angst.
+When December hits, it can be really difficult to flip a switch into merry elf-mode!

 Learning Well LLC is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links from Amazon or other programs are used on this website.
 For more info, please refer to our disclosure statement.

-I currently have my Christmas bullet journal working for me, full of gift lists and reminders.
+I have my Christmas bullet journal working for me, full of gift lists and reminders.
 I have done a big chunk of Christmas shopping.
-But this first part of this Christmas season started out as a struggle for me.
+But there have been Christmases where it has all felt so hard.

 Decorating felt like climbing Mount Everest.